-Join Richard Harrington for an in-depth discussion in this video Removing color casts, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Removing color casts, part of Learning Photomatix Pro.

 …When working with HDR images, it's often easy to get a bit of a color cast.…Now, of course, you could tweak the white balance when you open the image.…But, a lot of times, after the merge, there's going to be some hue issues.…Particularly, blues and purples that sometimes look a bit dominant.…Always investigate your whites.
 Let's look at an image.…In this particular case, I have a very stylized, over…the top HDR and I did leave some motion streaking…in for the energy.…I generally like this, but you could see that…some of the areas that should be a bit whiter…have taken on sort of a turquoise hue, largely due…to some of the things happening here in the sky.…